-ROOFING

-PARKER - GRAY DISTRICT
+ROOFING PARKER - GRAY DISTRICT

-CITY OF ALEXANDRIA

 BAR Review Levels

 These levels of review are applicable in most cases.
-Please note that during the administrative review process, Staff may determine that a project must be reviewed by the Board.
+Please note that during the administrative review process, Staff may determine that a project requires Board review.
 Contact Staff at 703.746.3833 to confirm which level of review is required for your project.

 NO BAR REVIEW

+Repair or in-kind replacement of roofing material (less than 25 square feet in area)

 Roof drainage elements such as snow guards, leaf guards, gutters, and downspouts

 ADMINISTRATIVE (STAFF) REVIEW

-Repair or appropriate replacement of roofing material (greater than or equal to 100 square feet)
+Repair or appropriate replacement of roofing material (greater than or equal to 25 square feet in area)

 BOARD REVIEW

 Any project referred to the Board by Staff

 Introduction

 Roofs of historic buildings are one of the dominant visual features in the historic district.
 The choice of roofing materials is an important consideration in the design of any rehabilitation work on a historic structure as well as for new construction.
 Wood shingle was the predominant roofing material in Alexandria until the early 19th Century.
 Historic wood shingle roofs were hand split and hand planed to a uniform thickness.
 Wood shingle roofs were often painted and/or scalloped to simulate tile or slate roofs.
-Standing seam metal roofs were in wide use throughout the historic districts by the mid-19th Century.
+Standing seam metal roofs were in wide use throughout the district by the mid-19th Century.
 Other roofing materials such as slate shingles and clay tile were not widely used in Alexandria until the late 19th Century.
-Composition shingles made of asphalt were not widely used in the historic districts until the mid-20th Century.
+Patterned slate shingles are a central architectural feature of roofs on Gothic Revival buildings, and of mansard roofs on Second Empire style buildings.
+Clay tile roofs are a standard feature of Romanesque buildings.
+Composition shingles made of asphalt were not widely used in the district until the mid-20th Century.
 Other roofing materials developed in the 20th Century include fiberglass, rubber membranes, and imitation slate.
-Standing seam metal, wood, and slate continue to be used for new and replacment roofs in the historic districts.
+Standing seam metal, wood, and slate continue to be used for new and replacement roofs in the district.
 Replacement or new roofing material visible from a public right-of-way requires Staff review.
 Flat and low-sloped roofs are not reviewed by the Board due to their limited visibility.